DPDK/dpdk/doc/guides/sample_app_ug/l3_forward_power_man.rst

 If configured correctly, according to system workload, this feature provides power savings.
 CPUFreq is the infrastructure provided by the Linux* kernel to control the processor performance state capability.
 CPUFreq supports a user space governor that enables setting frequency via manipulating the virtual file device from a user space application.
-The Power library in the Intel® DPDK provides a set of APIs for manipulating a virtual file device to allow user space application to set the CPUFreq governor and set the frequency of specific cores.
+The Power library in the DPDK provides a set of APIs for manipulating a virtual file device to allow user space application to set the CPUFreq governor and set the frequency of specific cores.

 This application includes a P-state power management algorithm to generate a frequency hint to be sent to CPUFreq.
 The algorithm uses the number of received and available Rx packets on recent polls to make a heuristic decision to scale frequency up/down.
-Specifically, some thresholds are checked to see whether a specific core running an Intel® DPDK polling thread needs to increase frequency a step up based on the near to full trend of polled Rx queues.
+Specifically, some thresholds are checked to see whether a specific core running an DPDK polling thread needs to increase frequency a step up based on the near to full trend of polled Rx queues.
 Also, it decreases frequency a step if packet processed per loop is far less than the expected threshold or the thread's sleeping time exceeds a threshold.